ByronEricPerez/ByronEricPerez/README.md

 #### 🌱 Lore:
 - I am currently in an internship at a company where I use technologies such as JavaScript, TypeScript, CSS and React.
-Complete a course at CoderHouse, where you'll gain basic skills in HTML, CSS, JavaScript, and React.
 I am currently working on an application for the registration and control of working time.
 I also contributed six months to an open source project using React, React Native, Redux, and Sass.
 I am excited to continue developing my skills and learning new technologies.

 #### :computer: Programming languages and tools: